 Some people have a genetic mutation in the BRAF gene that can cause the melanoma to grow and divide quickly.
 This BRAF mutation occurs in nearly half of all melanomas.
 Certain medications can help your body target cells with the BRAF mutation.

 the use of radiation to kill cancer cells and shrink tumors.
-This is not a cure for melanoma.
-It is used in combination with other therapies.
+It is usually used in combination with other therapies, but may be used alone for eye melanomas.

-Wear a shirt, wide-brim hat, and sunglassesUse sunscreens with a sun protection factor (SPF) of at least 15Avoid exposure during the peak hours of the dayAvoid sun lamps and tanning booths
+Wear a long-sleeved shirt and long pants, a wide-brim hat, and sunglassesUse sunscreens with a sun protection factor (SPF) of at least 30Avoid exposure during the peak hours of the dayAvoid sun lamps and tanning booths

 Early diagnosis and treatment is important.
 Take the following steps to find melanoma in its early stages: See your doctor if you think you have notice any changes in any moles on your skin.If you have many moles or a family history of melanoma, have your skin checked regularly for changes in moles.